emarekica/js/Jonas/coding-challenges/11-data-structures-operators/README.md

 <br>

-"We're building a football betting app (soccer for my American friends )!
+We're building a football betting app (soccer for my American friends )!
 Suppose we get data from a web service about a certain game ('game' variable on next page).
-In this challenge we're gonna work with that data."
+In this challenge we're gonna work with that data.
 <br>

-**"Your tasks:**
+**Your tasks:**
 <br>

 1. Create one player array for each team (variables 'players1' and